 It reflects my respect for traditional methods and it’s something every home cook should learn to make.
 And the fun part?
 It’s easy.

 And it’s versatile.
-You can make pies and tarts to your heart’s content.
+You can make impressive pies and tarts to your heart’s content.

 - Cold ingredients (butter and water must be cold)

-- Use a bench knife to chunk the butter and return butter to refrigerator before proceeding
+- Use a bench knife or sharp chef knife to cut the butter into chunks, then return to the refrigerator before proceeding

 - Measure flour using a kitchen scale

-- Add an acid (to keep crust from discoloring)
+- Add an acid (white vinegar) to keep crust from discoloring

-- Don’t over mix (you want chunks of butter to remain in final product)
+- Don’t over mix (you want small chunks of butter to remain in final product)

 - Rest (let dough rest in refrigerator at least 30 minutes)

-- Not too much water (you want dough to be just slightly sticky)
+- Not too much water, you want dough to be just slightly sticky enough to be able to roll into a ball.

 - Low protein flour (All purpose flour)